adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/orc/index.rst

 Lengths of the lattice vectors have to satisfy :math:`\vert\boldsymbol{a}_1^s\vert < \vert\boldsymbol{a}_2^s\vert < \vert\boldsymbol{a}_3^s\vert`
-for the primitive cell in a standard form.
+for the primitive cell in the standard form.

 * If :math:`\vert \boldsymbol{a}_3\vert > \vert \boldsymbol{a}_2\vert > \vert \boldsymbol{a}_1\vert`,